-What Do You Wipe Gel Nails With At The End
+What Do You Wipe Gel Nails With At The End?

 After finishing the coats of gel paint at home or a gel extension at a salon, you might have noticed a tacky layer of color and residue left on the base of the nails.
 Apart from looking cheap, the layer gives an unfinished look to your nails.
 Besides, when this layer comes in contact with a surface, it can ruin the finish of your nail paint.
-Isopropyl alcohol or rubbing alcohol is the most commonly used product to give a finishing touch to gel-nail paints.
+Isopropyl alcohol or rubbing alcohol is the most commonly used product to give a finishing touch to gel nail paints.
 If you don’t wish to get a bottle of rubbing alcohol, alcohol wipes are readily available in the market as well.
-In case you don’t have access to isopropyl alcohol or alcohol wipes, you can always use non-acetone polish remover.
+In case you don’t have access to isopropyl alcohol or alcohol wipes, you can always use a non-acetone polish remover.
 The product doesn’t damage the gel polish and has the same effect as alcohol.
 However, you should use it in small quantities only.
 In addition to a flawless look for your hands, gel nails discourage nail-biting habits as well.

 What Do You Wipe Gels Nails With At The End?